Ayan0106/Pashu-Parichay/README.md

 * Grad-CAM visual explanations

 The confusion matrix helps identify breeds that are frequently confused with each other and can guide future dataset and model improvements.

 ---

-## Current Limitations

-The current implementation has several limitations:

-1. The evaluation uses a train/validation split rather than a completely independent test set.
-2. The model shows a noticeable training-validation accuracy gap, suggesting overfitting.
-3. Breed recognition performance may decrease for images with poor lighting, unusual viewpoints, occlusion, or backgrounds different from the training data.
-4. Visually similar breeds can be difficult to distinguish.
-5. The current notebook is Kaggle-oriented and requires path/configuration cleanup for fully reproducible local execution.
-6. The dataset and trained weights are not distributed directly with the repository.
-7. Model predictions should be treated as AI-assisted predictions rather than definitive veterinary or breed certification.

----